 When a person reveals their transgender identity and plans to transition, one of the first questions they are often faced with has to do with their anatomy, or genitalia.
 If you have been one of those people asking such a question, don’t feel bad.
 It’s normal to be curious about this, and it’s something concrete I think people tend to ask about as a way of understanding the transition process.
 However, I’d like to take this opportunity to explain why questions about a transgender person’s genitalia might be a little off the mark.

 When you ask about anatomy/private parts/genitalia, you are referring to one’s sex, not gender.
 When a person reveals their gender identity to you and it is different than how you have always thought, they are explaining how they would like to be seen by friends, family, and society at large.
-They are talking about which pronouns they would like you to use (“he” or “she”), which name they would like you to use, and whether they would like to be seen as a man or a woman.
+They are talking about which pronouns they would like you to use (“he/him/his”, “they/them/theirs” “she/her/hers”, etc.), which name they would like you to use, and whether they would like to be seen as a man, woman, both, or neither.
 If you think about it, our genitalia do very little for us in explaining our gender identification!
 Simply put, no one sees these parts of us except perhaps medical professionals or those with whom we plan to be sexually intimate.
 If the one of first questions you ask is about one’s genitalia, I would say you’re concerned with the “wrong end”.
 Bring your attention up… way up.
 One’s gender identity exists in one’s brain.
 If you really want to know about how a transgender person feels, identifies, or wants to be seen, ask about what goes on for them in their brain.

 If someone says they are “transsexual”, this translates to “changing sexes”.
 So the more outdated “sex change operation” applies here.
 (Now called Sexual Reassignment Surgery.)
 However, your loved one will probably not refer to themselves as transsexual.
 You will likely hear the term “transgender” which yes, means “changing genders”.
 Stay with them in this revelation and focus on their gender, not their sex.
 (For a more detailed explanation of these two concepts, please check out my Gender Vs. Sex blog.)